thebaldgeek/thebaldgeek.github.io/Iridium.md

 Your location on the planet (ie Australia has the same Iridium satellites pass over, but less aircraft/pager/phones etc use it downunder) and antenna placement (hint, inside a double glazed window is not going to give very good numbers at all, the foil coating will block most of the L-Band signal, trust me on this, better in the middle of a wall or even in an attic) will change your numbers.
 Just a reminder, max gain is not always best gain, you set it via the spectrum right?
 (Tip, the Airspy R2 gain is from 1 to 21).

-You want to keep reading as your Iridium station will live or die by understanding these numbers.
+You want to keep reading as your Iridium station will live or die by understanding these numbers scrolling up the page.
 You will spend a fair bit of time looking at these numbers scroll past as you set up and tune your station.
 Test each station/software/hardware change over at least 1 hour (24 hours is better) to give time for few satellites and aircraft using Iridium (not all do) to pass over your station location.
-This is _not_ a quick fix game, take your time, the satellites are in a LEO and don't always pass directly over your location.
+This is _not_ a quick fix / win game, take your time, make notes, the satellites are in a LEO and don't always pass directly over your location.

 If you want to feed thebaldgeek your Iridium ACARS data (please consider it, its the only site so far that does the Iridium aircraft registration lookup and splits civil / military into tables) then you will need to create the following file and DM thebaldgeek to get the port number to feed your data.